ArmLil/my-codes/pure-node-todo-fullstack-3.1/README.md

-This full stack project is written by pure node.js without any frameworks as a database it uses json file and json objects
+This full stack project is written by pure node.js without any frameworks.
+To save data it uses json file and json objects

 endpoints